 - Pontevedra – Santiago de Compostela (58 km)

-This route that begins in Oviedo and crosses the interior of Asturias and Galicia is possibly one of the most beautiful of all the Jacobean routes.
-The days follow one after the other among breathtakingly beautiful mountain scenery.
-But we cannot forget that is by far the most physically demanding route; with leg-breaking stages that alternate constant climbs and descents for which you have to be prepared.
-If we talk about the Primitive Way by Bike.
-We are talking about a challenge for the bravest, but once the physical challenges inherent to this route have been overcome, the satisfaction of contemplating some fairytale landscapes will more than compensate the effort.
+This route, which starts in Oviedo and crosses the interior of Asturias and Galicia, is possibly one of the most beautiful of all the Jacobean routes.
+With its 320 km, the journey takes you through breathtaking mountainous landscapes.
+However, we must not forget that it is by far the most physically demanding route, with “leg-breaking” stages that alternate constant ascents and descents for which you need to be prepared.
+When we talk about the Camino Primitivo by bike, we are talking about a true challenge for the bravest, but once the physical challenges inherent in this route are overcome, the satisfaction of enjoying fairytale-like landscapes will more than compensate for the effort.

-The 320 kilometers of this route can be completed in 7 stages, for which you will need at least a week of travel.
+This bike route can be completed in 7 stages, for which you’ll need at least one week of travel:

 - Oviedo – Salas (50 km)